 Carpobrotus acinaciformis (L.) L. Bolus

 Carpobrotus acinaciformis is a fast-growing succulent that forms a dense mat of trailing stems with yellowish to grass-green leaves, often red-tinged at the edges.
 The stems grow up to 3.2 feet (2 m) long.
-Leaves are arranged in opposite pairs.
-They are triangular in cross-section, up to 5.2 inches (13 cm) long, and up to 0.7 inches (1.8 cm) thick.
-Solitary flowers are brilliant pink-violet to dark magenta, daisy-like with many stamens surrounding a starfish-like stigma.
-Thery are up to 6 inches (15 cm) in diameter, and appear at the end of a short stalk mainly in spring and summer.
+Leaves are triangular in cross-section and arranged in opposite pairs.
+They are up to 5.2 inches (13 cm) long and 0.7 inches (1.8 cm) thick.
+The solitary flowers are brilliant pink-violet to dark magenta.
+They are daisy-like with many stamens surrounding a starfish-like stigma, up to 6 inches (15 cm) in diameter, and appear at the end of a short stalk mainly in spring and summer.
 The edible fruits are yellow, up to 1.4 inches (3.5 cm) in diameter, and fragrant when ripe.